uBlockO/uBO-Filters/README.md

 Direct link: https://raw.githubusercontent.com/uBlock-user/uBO-Personal-Filters/master/uPF.txt

+# Requirements

-Requirements: Need to add [uBO-Scriptlets](https://raw.githubusercontent.com/uBlock-user/uBO-Scriptlets/master/scriptlets.txt) to `userResourcesLocation` parameter in `Advanced-Settings` in uBlock-Origin for some filters to work.
+Need to add [uBO-Scriptlets](https://raw.githubusercontent.com/uBlock-user/uBO-Scriptlets/master/scriptlets.txt) to `userResourcesLocation` parameter in `Advanced-Settings` in uBlock-Origin for some filters to work.

+# Disclaimer:

+As this is a personal filterlist of mine, there maybe some filters that you disagree with and if you do, feel free to click on the `Fork` and make your own list.